 International Hospitality Management graduate Leanne Cheek tells us about her experience

-UCLan International Hospitality Management graduate, Leanne Cheek, has landed the role of General Manager at Jesmond Dene House, an AA four red star and two Rosette hotel in the North East of England.
+After graduating from the University of Central Lancashire in 2005 with a BA (Hons) International Hospitality Management, Leanne’s career has gone from strength to strength and she’s currently working as a General Manager at Jesmond Dene House, an AA four red star and two Rosette hotel in the North East of England

-After graduating, Leanne went to Baltimore, USA, to do start a Graduate Management Programme with Marriott Hotels where she spent a year before returning to the UK and continuing to work for Marriott Hotels as an Assistant Restaurant and Bars Manager in Liverpool.
+After graduating, Leanne went to Baltimore, USA, to start a Graduate Management Programme with Marriott Hotels where she spent a year before returning to the UK and continuing to work for Marriott Hotels as an Assistant Restaurant and Bars Manager in Liverpool.

-Leanne said: “Although at first, this seemed far too big a challenge for me, it was also too good an opportunity to turn down and so I began here in July.
+It was in June 2018 that Leanne was offered the position of General Manager at Jesmond Dene House.
+Leanne said: “Although at first, this seemed far too big a challenge for me, it was also too good an opportunity to turn down.
 The role is really giving me the chance to pull together all my different experiences within the industry.”